Continuum modelling of shear start-up in soft glassy materials: Theoretical framework for systems with homogeneous steady state

 \subsubsection{Numerical implementation and first results}

 In the next sections, we shall validate our theoretical analysis against numerical computations.
-To this aim, we discretize Eq.~\eqref{6} on $N_y=512$ grid points choosing $L=1$, $\xi = 0.04$ and different values of $\tau$ ranging from 0.01 to 10.
-The computations are performed using finite-difference techniques with fourth-order accuracy in space and time, solving simultaneously Eqs.~\eqref{6} and \eqref{7}.
+To this aim, we discretize Eq.~\eqref{6} on a regular grid of $N_y=512$ grid points choosing $L=1$ and different values of $\tau$ ranging from 0.01 to 10.
+A crucial requirement is that the value of $\xi$ needs to be much larger than the spacing $\delta y = 1/512$.
+In our case we used $\xi=0.04 \approx 20 \,\delta y$.
+When the condition $\xi \gg \delta y$ is fulfilled, then it is possible to use any good finite difference scheme which guarantees an accuracy up to order $(\delta y)^2$ together with an accurate time integration method.
+In our case, we used an Euler-Cauchy implicit method.
+When needed [see Sec.~\ref{Theory_shearbanding}], noise effects are added at the end of the deterministic integration using a Gaussian random variable with variance proportional to $\sqrt{\delta t}$, $\delta t$ being the time step of integration.
 Beside the initial conditions discussed above, we assume an HB index $n=1/2$, except for some specific cases in Sec.~\ref{sub:generalized} where we will also consider values of $n$ between 0.3 and 0.7 as observed in experiments.

 Moreover, in order to compute velocity profiles, we need to connect the fluidity inferred from the numerical resolution of Eqs.~\eqref{6} and \eqref{7} to the local shear rate $\Gp_{\rm loc}$.
 The latter quantity is defined as: